AdlCruz/rctapi/README.md

 # rctapi
  pkg development for rctapi

+ This package allows an R user to interface with clinicaltrials.gov through their official API.

 The goal of the README.md is to answer the following questions about your package:

 Why should I use it?